juggernautjp/jest-manual-mocks-example/README.md

 As mentioned in the [ECMAScript Modules](https://jestjs.io/docs/ecmascript-modules), jest's ECMAScript Modules (ESM) support is experimental.

-This example is to find the workaround for jest ES Module support without Babel, and is related to the following issues:
+This example is to find the workaround for Jest ES Module support without Babel, and is related to the following issues:

 1. [Meta: Native support for ES Modules #9430](https://github.com/facebook/jest/issues/9430)
   - [the comment](https://github.com/facebook/jest/issues/9430#issuecomment-616232029)